-Temples can cast healing spells and perform other clerical services.
-The commands on the Temple Menu are the same as those on the Armoury Menu with the addition of the HEAL command.
+The Temple offers healing spells and performs other clerical services.
+The commands on the Temple Menu are the same as those on the Shop Menu with the addition of the HEAL command.

-Temple Menu HEAL VIEW TAKE POOL SHARE APPRAISE EXIT
+Temple Menu

-HEAL displays a list of the temple's healing spells.
-Indicate the spell to cast and confirm that the character is willing to pay the cost.
-The cost may vary depending on the recipient and circumstances.
+HEAL VIEW TAKE POOL SHARE APPRAISE EXIT HEAL displays a list of the temple's healing spells.
+Select the character on whom to cast the spell, and then the spell to be cast.
+There are costs for the temple services.

-Bars are rowdy places full of gossip, stories, and information.
+The Tavern is a rowdy place full of gossip, stories, and information.
 Buy a round of drinks and listen to the stories.